qetza/replacetokens-action/README.md

     # Optional.
 Default: false
     recursive: ''

-    # The root path to use when reading input source files with relative paths.
+    # The root path to use when reading files with a relative path.
     #
     # Optional.
 Default: ${{ github.workspace }}
     root: ''